ocmod-space/ocmod-price-range/addons/ignore-ids/README.md

-# Price Range|Skip By ID
+# Price Range|Ignore IDs

 ## Description
-An addon to force skip calculating price range for products with defined ids.
+An addon to force skip calculating price range for products that ids defined in the file `catalog/ignoreids.txt`.